 “Sometimes people don’t feel good about themselves, or they don’t think they’re cool enough.
 So they make up stories to feel better.”

 I explained, “This is how people get attention.
 Understand?
-And when other people come up and act interested….it makes them feel cool.”
+When other people come up and act interested….it makes them feel cool.”

 I admitted, “I did that too.”